-None of the Directors (except Mr. Chandraprakash Chopra and Mr. Jitendra Chopra) and their relatives is directly / indirectly interested in the above resolution.
-None of the Key Managerial Personnel and their relatives of Key Managerial Personnel is directly / indirectly interested in the above resolution.
+None of the Directors (except Mr. Chandraprakash Chopra and Mr. Jitendra Chopra) and their relatives are directly or indirectly concerned or interested in this resolution.
+None of the Key Managerial Personnel of the Company and their relatives is directly/ indirectly interested or concerned in the above resolution.